nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 ### Create an FTP site using Filezilla Server
 * Download Filezilla server at https://filezilla-project.org/download.php?type=server
 * Run the executable and complete the installation.
 While installation, set the server administration password and remember the server administration port
-* After installation search for the application "Administer Filezilla server" and click
+* After installation search for the application "Administer Filezilla server" and click "Connect to Filezilla FTP Server"
+* Enter the host, port and password click OK to connect to server
 *

 ## Installing DBeaver plugins without internet